mlg-blog/mlg-blog.github.io/_posts/2021-03-31-what-keeps-a-bayesian-awake-at-night-part-1.md

 [^2]: This was in the Approximate Inference Workshop at NeurIPS in 2017.

 [^3]: Parameters are distinguished from variables by asking what happens as we see more data: variables get more numerous, parameters do not.

+[^7]: We previously incorrectly called the posterior expected loss the *Bayes risk*.
+Thanks to Corey Yanofsky for pointing out the mistake.

 [^4]: That probabilities represent degrees of belief is only one interpretation of probability.
 For example, in *Probability, Statistics, and Truth* ([Von Mises, 1928](https://store.doverpublications.com/0486242145.html)), von Mises argues that probability concerns limiting frequencies of repeating events.
 In this view and contrary to the Bayesian view, it is meaningless to talk about the probability of a one-off event: it is not possible to repeatedly sample that one-off event, which means that it doesn't have a limiting frequency.